neurologic/Neurophysiology-Lab/howto/exponential-decay.md

 -- [wikipedia](https://en.wikipedia.org/wiki/Exponential_decay)
 ::::

 A neuron (or any cell) is a membrane-enclosed sphere/cylinder.
 A voltage applied across the membrane at one location decays along the length of the membrane.
-The strength of this decay is determined by two things, the **time constant** and **space constant**.
-We can understand this phenomena with some math and electronics.
+The extent of this decay is determined by the **space constant**.
+A current applied across the membrane at one location will take some time to generate a change in membrane voltage at that location.
+The time course of the change in voltage is determined by the **time constant**.
+We can understand these phenomena with some math and electronics.

 ## Space Constant